mendix/docs/content/en/docs/developerportal/support/_index.md

 ### 1.1 Service Level Agreements {#sla}

 We are available for all users of the Mendix Platform, and we are bound by service-level agreements (SLAs) with our licensed customers.
-Licensed customers can select their SLA level: **Gold** or **Platinum**.
+Licensed customers can select their SLA level: **Standard** or **Premium**.
 The SLA level determines the specific agreement in the following areas:

 * Support availability
 * Platform availability